ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 <audio controls loop :src="withBase('/static-assets/feedback-delay-full.m4a')" />

 ::: info
-You can hear that the overlap between the delay line and a new triggering of a source is not very clean, while it should be as we trigger a new sound every 1s and our `delayTime` is 0.2s.
+You can hear that the overlap between the delay line and a new triggering of a source is not very clean, while it should be as we trigger a new sound every 1 sec and our `delayTime` is 0.2 sec.
 This is due to how we trigger our source.
 Indeed using `setInterval` as we did in first step is generally not a good idea in audio applications as this timer is not precise enough.
 In the next tutorials we will learn how to overcome such timing issues.
 :::

 ## User interface